taniapreet/My_Project/README.md

 ## 🔧 Installation

-1. Clone the repository
+1. Clone the repository to your local machine.
-2. Open the Terminal
+2. Launch your terminal.
-3. Navigate to the Project Directory
+3. Navigate to the project directory using the cd command.
-4. Install all the required dependencies using npm (Use : npm install)
+4. Install the necessary dependencies by running npm install.
-5. Start the React development server (Use : npm start)
+5. Start the React development server by executing npm start.